Chamour15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    - C function that prints half of a string, followed by a new line.
      - The function print the second half of the string.

+9. 8-print_array.c
+   - C function that prints n elements of an array of integers.
+     - **n** is the number of elements of the array to be printed